89luca89/distrobox/docs/usage/distrobox-export.md

 The option "--sudo" will launch the exported item as root inside the distrobox.

+**Exporting apps from rootful containers**

+It is worth noting that, when exporting any item - which includes graphical apps - from rootful containers (created with `distrobox create --root`), root privileges will be needed every time the item is launched (in order to enter the rootful container), which, by default, is done using `sudo` (see docs for `distrobox-enter` on how to customize that).
+However, for graphical apps in specific, since they launch without a terminal, the usage of `sudo` might, at first, make it impossible to launch them.

+To fix this without needing to customize the sudo program, one can define a global `SUDO_ASKPASS` environment variable on their machine, which is a PATH to an executable that is run by `sudo` when no terminal is available (or when it is given the `--askpass` or `-A` option), and the output of that executable to stdout is used as the password input.
+The executable is called as many times is needed for authentication as root to succeed (unless a limit of amount of attempts is reached).

+To do this, pick a program to ask the user for graphical password input.
+In this example, we will use `zenity --password`, which should be present for GNOME users (and can also be installed in other DEs) - there are other options, such as `kdialog --password "Message"` for KDE users.

+Write the call to the desired program to a script file, for example to `/usr/bin/my-password-prompt` (sample contents below):

+	#!/bin/sh
+	zenity --password "Authentication as root is required"

+(You may save the script under, for example, `~/.local/bin` if you want to keep it fully local to your user.)

+Afterwards, make it executable (e.g. run `sudo chmod +x /usr/bin/my-password-prompt`).
+Then, make sure to set `SUDO_ASKPASS` to `"/usr/bin/my-password-prompt"` (replace with your script's path) in a global profile file, so that it is picked up by sudo when running graphical apps (and, therefore, sudo will run the script you created to ask for a password).
+This is done with the shell line `export SUDO_ASKPASS="/path/to/script/goes/here"`.
+You can do this for your user only by running the command below:

+	echo 'export SUDO_ASKPASS="/usr/bin/mypassword-prompt"' >> ~/.profile

+Which appends the appropriate line to the end of your `~/.profile` file, thus making the change local to your user.
+Alternatively, to set it system-wide (for all users), you may create a file in `/etc/profile.d/` (or equivalent for your system) with that line.

+Now just log out and log back in, and graphical apps exported from rootful containers should now be properly asking for root's password before launching (instead of not opening, if that was the case before).

 **Notes**

 Note you can use --app OR --bin OR --service but not together.